sccn/liblsl/BUILD.md

 The Library will be in buildRoot (defined in the configuration above) /LSL/liblsl

-Generally you only need liblsl32.dll.
+Generally you only need `lsl.dll`.

 Note that if you make significant changes, it may be necessary to do a full rebuild before CMake correctly notices the change.
 CMake -> Clean All is not sufficient to force this.